JustinKnueppel/poll-keys/README.md

-# Poll Keys
+# Synchronize Remote File

-This is a simple utility that keeps a user's `authorized_keys` file synchronized with a remote file.
+This is a simple utility that a local file synchronized with a remote file